 Proposed work cannot supplement existing DOE projects, nor can it contain construction line-items or maintenance activities.
 The expected duration of projects started in FY15 is two years, with a third year available in outstanding and exemplary circumstances.

 Proposals should be prepared carefully following the given specifications and requirements available online at Detailed Proposal Guidance.

 Budgets must include payroll burden, procurement burden and support burden, if applicable, along with scientific organization burden.
 General laboratory overhead (e.g., general and administrative overhead and site support) estimate should be included as a separate line item.

 Schedule and Support

-The nominal schedule for the FY 2014 cycle is posted - see LDRD Review Schedule.
-Final detailed scheduling of the review period and any presentations will be arranged by the ALD and/or Director’s offices.
+The nominal schedule for the FY 2015 cycle is posted - see LDRD Review Schedule.
+Final detailed scheduling of the review period and any presentations will be arranged by the ALD and/or Lab Director’s offices.

 Investigators should work with their divisional or Area support staff to prepare their LDRD proposals.
 Administrative questions on LDRD may be addressed to Darren Ho (email@example.com).